apache/openserverless-site/content/en/docs/reference/references/actions-new/_index.md

 **Limitation:** The proxy does not currently receive any of the activation context at initialization time.
 There are scenarios where the context is convenient if present during initialization.
-This will require a change in the OpenWhisk and Nuvolaris platform itself.
+This will require a change in the OpenWhisk and OpenServerless platform itself.
 Note that even if the context is available during initialization, it must be reset with every new activation since the information will change with every execution.

 The proxy is ready to execute a function once it has successfully completed initialization.
-The OpenWhisk and Nuvolaris platform will invoke the function by posting an HTTP request to `/run` with a JSON object providing a new activation context and the input parameters for the function.
+The OpenWhisk and OpenServerless platform will invoke the function by posting an HTTP request to `/run` with a JSON object providing a new activation context and the input parameters for the function.
 There may be many activations of the same function against